 If you have debts with multiple organisations

 We've partnered with StepChange and PayPlan to help if you have debts with several organisations.

 If you're in debt with Nationwide and other organisations, you should contact one of the third parties listed here, who will be able to help you explore your options.

 The UK's leading debt charity, providing debt advice and fee-free debt management.

 Free debt help and advice, including Debt Management Plans, IVA's, Trust Deeds and bankruptcy.

 Other help and support

-Links to free debt advice organisations that can also give you support and advice:
+Here are some links to free debt advice organisations that can also give you support and advice.

 Citizens Advice (opens in a new window) — Advice on issues such as debt management and welfare benefits, housing, employment, and consumer complaints.